Efficient and simple Gibbs state preparation of the 2D toric code via duality to classical Ising chains: From 2D toric code to classical Ising chains

 and

-where $J_i \in \RR$, for every $i \in \{1, \dotsc, L+1\}$.
-Then, there exists some quantum circuit $U$ composed of $L-1$ $\CX$ gates such that
+where $J_i \in \RR$, for every $i \in \{1, \dotsc, N+1\}$.
+Then, there exists some quantum circuit $U$ composed of $N-1$ $\CX$ gates such that

-Furthermore, the statement remains true up to any reordering of the spins in $\Lambda$. \end{lem} Note that $H_1$ corresponds to an all-to-all $\sigma_z$ interaction and a parallel magnetic field at each spin, whilst $H_2$ corresponds to an Ising chain with a parallel magnetic field at each end. \begin{proof} We make use of the relations \cref{eq:effectCNOT} and recall their action on the terms at present.
+Furthermore, the statement remains true up to any reordering of the spins in $\Lambda$. \end{lem} Note that $H_1$ corresponds to an all-to-all $\sigma_z$ interaction and a parallel magnetic field at each spin, whilst $H_2$ corresponds to an Ising chain with a parallel magnetic field at each end.

+Although the mapping goes from a 2D to a 1D model, note that the conjugation procedure preserves the number of free parameters; each Hamiltonian term of the Ising chains is in one-to-one correspondence to a Hamiltonian term of the two-dimensional toric code.
+In particular, each Ising chain Hamiltonian has $L^2$ terms.

+\begin{proof} We make use of the relations \cref{eq:effectCNOT} and recall their action on the terms at present.
 Note that conjugation is a linear operation, thus the coefficients $J_i$ do not get modified.

 We start by conjugating $H_1$ by $\CX(1, 2)$.
-This gate will affect two of its interactions, namely $\bigotimes_{s = 1}^L \sigma_z^i$ and $\sigma_z^2$, since $\CX(1, 2)\sigma_z^1\CX(1, 2)^\dagger = \sigma_z^1$.
+This gate will affect two of its interactions, namely $\bigotimes_{s = 1}^N \sigma_z^i$ and $\sigma_z^2$, since $\CX(1, 2)\sigma_z^1\CX(1, 2)^\dagger = \sigma_z^1$.

 Following the rules presented in \cref{eq:effectCNOT}, we conclude that

 and